alexpolonsky/doswah.com/_posts/2014-06-25-top-24-disney-channel-original-movies.md

 share:
 ---

 I recently stumbled upon a [BuzzFeed article](http://www.buzzfeed.com/jaimieetkin/the-definitive-ranking-of-disney-channel-original-movies?bffbent) ranking all Disney Channel Original Movies.
 At an early age, I have been a fan of these quirky, weird, underdog characters and stories.
 They are filled with self-fulfilling moments, meaningful relationships, and inspirational stories (sometimes no-brainers).
+Since I'm turning 24 today, I've compiled a list of my top 24.
 I haven’t watched all the DCOMs so if you think I’m missing something from this list or got it wrong, please let me know in the comments below!

 ## 24. Now You See It… (2005)
 <figure>